 2. Learn their love language and speak it!

-I’ve become really aware of my two older boys’ love languages in the last year, and I make a point to “speak” that love language every single day.
+I’ve become really aware of my two older boys’ love languages a few years ago, and I make a point to “speak” that love language every single day.
 It’s especially important for me to do it every night before bed (like an extra snuggle for my “physical touch” boy, and a specific compliment about something he did that day to my “words of affirmation” son).

 3. Make time for one-on-one time.

 This is so important as a mother and son.
 Make time for one-on-one time!
-This last year we’ve implemented a “One Hour Mom Date” once a week, and it’s been a game changer.
+A few years ago I implemented a “One Hour Mom Date” once a week, and it’s been a game changer.
 They open up and connect in an incredible way when you have one on one time.

 When they’re really little, quality one on one time is more frequent (especially if you’re a stay at home mom), but it’s easy to get distracted by household chores or phones.
 Try dividing your days into time slots and having uninterrupted time for 30 minutes coloring, or reading stories, or music time, and then let them play independently for a bit.
 Then get outside for an hour and then let them play independently for a bit.
 You’ll get that uninterrupted time in, but also feel like you’re doing more than just sitting on the floor playing cars all day.